rzeldent/esp32-openweather-ttgo/README.md

 Current state: ![TTGO Display](assets/hardware.png)

 ## Configuration
-Make a connection to the Accesspoint "OpenWeather".
+Make a connection to the access point "OpenWeather".
 The first time you can connect without a wifi password.

 Here, in the menu, update the settings: